 Minimum Threshold of Fats & Their Role in The Body

 Weight loss beginners sometimes believe that cutting fat is the key to losing weight.
-After all, fat is what they want to lose.
-It just makes sense to eat less of it… right?
+After all, they aim to lose fat, so it seems logical to consume less of it.

 But perhaps the most important element of fat is the way it affects brain development.
 Research from Acta Neurologica Taiwanica reports that the human brain is over 60% fat, and a diet rich in healthy fats (specifically omega-3 fatty acids) is essential for proper brain development and function.